themartiancompany/.github/profile/README.md

 And by the way he can always lie, he's an human after all and he has no obligations to tell the truth to anybody.

-Also eventually it's not like he can do anything about it except bringing down this HTTPS page (but not the EVMFS one) and kill us.
+Also eventually it's not like he can do anything about it except bringing down this HTTPS page (but not the EVMFS one) or kill us.